Stanmozolevskiy/Vector/TECH_STACK_COMPARISON.md

    - Better free tier for development
    - More pricing options and flexibility

-5. **Mobile Development**
+5. **Mobile-Responsive Development**
-   - React Native for mobile apps
+   - Responsive design with mobile-first approach
-   - Shared codebase between web and mobile
+   - Progressive Web App (PWA) capabilities
-   - Single team can maintain both platforms
+   - Single codebase for all devices

 6. **Startup & Growth**
    - Best for startups needing rapid iteration